ccg-esb/MI/README.md

 ## Notebooks Overview

 1. **MI_1_RegulatoryModel.ipynb**
-   This notebook introduces the regulatory model of mobile integrons, focusing on the SOS response system and its control over cassette shuffling and expression dynamics.
-It provides a foundation for understanding how integrons respond to antibiotic-induced stress.
+   This notebook introduces the regulatory model of mobile integrons, focusing on the mechanisms controlling cassette shuffling and expression dynamics.
+It provides a foundation for understanding how integrons contribute to bacterial adaptability.

 2. **MI_2_RegulatoryModel_Data.ipynb**
-   This notebook extends the regulatory model by generating synthetic data representing SOS-induced cassette expression and integration dynamics.
+   This notebook extends the regulatory model by generating synthetic data representing cassette expression and shuffling dynamics.
 It provides a basis for parameter calibration and model validation.

 3. **MI_3_PopulationModel_Parameters.ipynb**
    This notebook defines key parameters for the population dynamics model, such as growth rates, resource utilization, antibiotic effects, and transition matrices.
 These parameters serve as inputs for the subsequent simulations.